Arth-Singh/Arth-Jailbreak-Templates/README.md

 ## About

 This repository contains 80+ original jailbreak templates developed for systematic evaluation of large language model safety measures with the help of LLMs.
-These templates employ cutting-edge prompt engineering techniques documented in 2024-2025 research literature.
+These templates also employ cutting-edge prompt engineering techniques documented in 2024-2025 research literature.

 **Author**: Arth Singh
 - Research Engineer, AI Safety @ AIM Intelligence Korea